 6] This file came from another computer and might be blocked to help protect this computer

-If the file has been downloaded from the Internet, right-click on the file and open Properties.
+If the file was downloaded from the Internet, right-click the file and select Properties.

 Under the General tab, towards the bottom you will see classified under Security: This file came from another computer and might be blocked to help protect this computer.